riebl/vanetza/docs/recipes/autotalks-sdk-build.md

 ## Autotalks SDK

 SDK is shipped with Autotalks devices, you should have obtained one.
-As it is recommended to build the SDK in Ubuntu 16.04, it was tested on this OS.
-For Secton, there is used gcc version 5.4.0, for Craton `arm-poky-linux-gnueabi-g++` version 8.2.0, that is installed with the poky container.
+Until Release 18, it was recommended to build the SDK in Ubuntu 16.04, now Ubuntu 18.04 or 20.04 should be used; it was tested on the latter.
+For Secton, there is used gcc version 9.4.0, for Craton `arm-poky-linux-gnueabi-g++` version 11.2.0, that is installed with the poky container.

 ### Code corrections

 With Autotalks SDK version <= 5.15.0, you will have to do a correction in file `autotalks_*_api/include/atlk/ddm_service.h` on line 615 and add there an explicit cast to `stats_tlv_t *`.
 Without this, you won't be able to build the project because of the `-fpermissive` flag.
 As of version 5.16.0, this problem is fixed.

+In version 5.17 (Release 18), there are another problems:
+* In autotalks_{craton,secton}_api/include/common/counters.h change line 110 from `uint8_t data[]` to `uint8_t* data`
+* In autotalks_{craton,secton}_api/include/atlk/generic_compensator.h, there is missing `}` for the `extern "C"` directive (this should be solved in newer SDK)

 Another thing you must note is in the initialization in the `socktap` example.
 The initialization code in `v2x_device_init()` was used directly from the example in the Autotalks SDK, therefore it should not be distributed with the library.
 You will have to write it yourself, but it really is almost the same as `main()` function in the basic example from the SDK.